The centre originally started as a secondary school. It has had a difficult history over the years with -

 Sadly, Longhill ward community Association ended, and the building was closed with debts.

-After a period of time, local residents decided to lease a Building for the community.
-They decided on Eastmount building and registered as a charity to manage the building for the benefit of all Hull Residents.
+After a period of time, local residents decided to lease a building for the community.
+They decided on Eastmount building.
+They registered it as a charity to manage the building for the benefit of all Hull residents.

 • educational training